I know how difficult things have gotten — how cold and raw your days have become. And I have never loved you more than I do today.

 Convincing yourself that you’re fine — you don’t have to go to the doctor.
-Remembering how the nurse grimaces apologetically when she announces she’s going to have to weigh you, as if that didn't happen every time.
-The familiar disappointment in the doctor who bypasses an examination and just tells you to lose weight.
+Remembering how the nurse grimaces apologetically when she announces she’s going to have to weigh you, as if that doesn’t happen every time.
+The familiar disappointment in the doctor who bypasses an exam and just tells you to lose weight.

 The racing heart when you board an airplane.
-Making yourself as small as possible in the seat, breathing shallowly and keeping your arms and legs crossed for all five hours.
-Spending your whole vacation praying that someone won’t complain about having to sit next to you on the flight back.
+Making yourself as small as possible in the seat, breathing shallowly and keeping your arms and legs crossed for all 5 hours.
+Spending your whole vacation praying someone won’t complain about having to sit next to you on the flight back.

 After all the money, time, worry, distraction, and shame of trying every program, pill, regimen, and trainer under the sun, it might just not happen.
 You might not lose 10, 20, or 50 pounds.
 This might just be the body you have.

 It’s terrifying because all you’ve heard all your life is how awful it is to be fat.
-Fat is the moral to the story.
-It is the worst case scenario.
+Fat is the moral of the story.
+It is the worst-case scenario.
 Fat means being isolated, alone, lazy, weak-willed.
 It means being ugly and unloved.

 Fat means giving up.
-Fat means that the side comments and overt aggression from strangers, family, friends, and doctors — all of that continues.
+Fat means the side comments and overt aggression from strangers, family, friends, and doctors — all of that continues.

 Purge yourself of the terrible things people have said and done, the deep sadness that has weighed on you for so long, the anxiety and frustration and isolation.
 It doesn’t deserve your time.